Is Baby Tossing in the Air Scientifically Safe? A Look at the Pros and Cons

 • Emotional distress: Baby tossing may cause the baby to experience emotional distress, such as fear and anxiety.

 Baby tossing is bad at any age, but it is especially dangerous for babies under 6 months old.
-This is because their necks are not strong enough to support the weight of their heads.
+This is because their necks are not strong enough to support the heavier weight of their heads.

-The Potential Benefits of Baby Tossing
+The Potential Benefits of Baby Tossing!

 Image by Rebecca Scholz from Pixabay